Canada Ranks 14th on the Global Peace Index 2025

-Canada has ranked as one of the most peaceful nations in the world!
-Placing 11th out of 163 jurisdictions on the Institute for Economics and Peace's (IEP) 18th annual Global Peace Index (GPI) 2024, the results show why our country should be a go-to destination for natural resource investment and development.
+Canada has once again ranked as one of the world's most peaceful nations.
+Tied for 14th with the Netherlands out of 163 jurisdictions on the Institute for Economics & Peace's (IEP) 19th annual Global Peace Index (GPI), the results highlight why our country is a reliable trading partner.

-The GPI 2024 found that the world became less peaceful for the 12th time in the last 16 years, with 65 countries seeing an improved score while 95 deteriorated.
-Despite maintaining its rank from last year, Canada recorded a slight decrease in peacefulness year-over-year, with a score of 1.449 in 2024, down from 1.35 the year before.
+The GPI 2025 found that the world became less peaceful for the 13th time in the last 17 years, with 74 countries seeing an improved score while 87 deteriorated.
+Despite dropping five spots compared to last year’s index, Canada recorded a slight decrease in peacefulness year-over-year, with a score of 1.491 in 2025, down from 1.449 in 2024 and 1.35 the year before.
+A perfect score on the GPI is 1.

 #1 – Iceland